Trump's new allies shouldn't get too comfortable

 But a GOP source told CNN's Jim Acosta this week that the President was souring at Tillerson's establishment style.
 "What change is he bringing?" the source asked.

-Since his election, Trump has damned supposed allies and foes alike with faint praise, before turning on them.
+Since his election, Trump has damned supposed allies and foes alike with faint praise before turning on them.

 He once described now former chief of staff Priebus as "one of the top Greeks in the country."
-Sen Bob Corker was a "fantastic guy" until he got a Twitter lashing for questioning Trump's stability.
+Sen. Bob Corker was a "fantastic guy" until he got a Twitter lashing for questioning Trump's stability.
 Ryan was a "good guy."
 After leading birther conspiracies and before accusing former President Barack Obama of wiretapping him, Trump called him a "very good man" when they met in the Oval Office and the President-elect wanted to appear presidential.

 Each example has one thing in common -- all of those lauded were momentarily placed to provide reflected glory, praise or political advantage to Trump, just as Pelosi and Schumer were this week.

-The two Democrats have been in Washington for decades, and may have calculated that Trump was ready for a deal, any deal.
+The two Democrats have been in Washington for decades and may have calculated that Trump was ready for a deal, any deal.

 But McConnell and Ryan aren't exactly Beltway neophytes either.
 And Republicans are likely to remember what happened Wednesday the next time Trump comes to them and demands loyalty and a tough vote.